santosrai/My_VBA_NoteBook/src/VBA_Notes.md

        - You are attempting to access an element of array variable that wasn't properly declared
        - You are attempting to access code within a ` With ...
 End With ` block before the block has been initialized.
         A `With ...
 End With ` block must be initialized by executing the `With` statement entry point.

+- Class Module parts
+     * There are four different items:
+        - Methods - functions/subs
+        - Member variables - variables
+        - Properties - types of functions/subs behave like variables eg. setter or getter
+        - Events - subs that are triggered by an event